Mole Removal

 How is mole removal done?

-Mole removal from the face and body is done using a combination of surgery and laser to achieve the best cosmetic result.
-Local anaesthetic is used to ensure the procedure is painless.
-The most common way to remove moles that protrude from the skin is by a shave excision.
-The procedure involves using a dermablade to remove the mole parallel to the surface of the skin.
-This leaves a small superficial wound which is then cauterised with a laser to stop any bleeding and tidy the wound.
-The whole process takes about 20 minutes.
-No stitches are needed and healing takes about 1 to 2 weeks.
 Occasionally we use an elliptical excision for moles that are suspicious or where the cosmetic result is likely to be better than a shave excision.
 It is a deep excision that removes the mole completely.
 A cautery laser is then used to stop any bleeding.
 The resulting wound requires stitches which can be either dissolvable or non-dissolvable depending on the site of removal.
 Your specialist will advise which method of cosmetic mole removal is most appropriate for you.
-Radiosurgery can be also used where we feel the lesion would leave better results and less scarring.
-For a consultation or further advice please call us on 020 7386 0464.

-Are the moles tested / histology ?
+Are the moles histology tested?

-Yes our medical guidelines state that we should send ALL mole specimens for testing.
-The lesion / specimen goes to a separate laboratory and is examined under a microscope by another specialisted histopathology doctor.
+The lesion / specimen goes to a separate laboratory and is examined under a microscope by another specialised histopathology doctor.
 This is the ONLY 100% way to determine if a mole is atypical or not as often normal looking moles can be ok on the surface but abnormal lower down.
-This costs from £80.
+See above for mole testing costs.

 What are the risks of mole removal?

 Fortunately, with mole removal, the risks are very low and it is a safe and simple procedure.
 With any cosmetic plastic surgery procedure however there are potential side-effects such as infection, bleeding and scarring.
-At Cosmedics our doctors who are experts in dermatological surgery will ensure the highest standards of care.
+At Cosmedics our doctors and surgeons who are experts in dermatological surgery will ensure the highest standards of care.

 What happens after mole removal surgery?